Sunlitspace542/superfxhelp-vscode/README.md

 ## How to Compile

-Node.js and Git must be installed for this to compile.
+Node.js, Git, and probably Visual Studio Code itself must be installed for this to compile.
 I don't know why Git is required, but it is.
 Open a PowerShell terminal window in the root of the repo and run ``npm install`` (If I recall correctly) to setup all the dependencies.